-2. your sound is lacking.
+2. Your sound is lacking.

 Poor video quality, outages, or pesky interference can be triggering for teams who are trying to communicate.
-When done correctly, no one ever notes.
+When done correctly, no one ever notices.
 With hybrid work becoming the norm, ensuring your sound quality is consistent is increasingly critical for an enhanced user experience.

 3. Your space has changed.

 The nature of work has changed and with it so have our spaces.
-Chances are your office looks and operates differently than a year or two ago.
+Chances are your office looks and operates differently than it did a year or two ago.
 Whether it's changing out rooms to become huddle spaces or creating privacy for those who are on calls, your AV tech needs are changing and need a refresh.

 4. Your systems are disjointed.

-Unfortunately, many companies react to everchanging AV needs by piecemealing systems and technologies together.
+Unfortunately, many companies react to their everchanging AV needs by piecemealing systems and technologies together.
 As a quick fix, this may work.
-In the long run, updating one off spaces may be less efficient and costly than upgrading and updating across the board.
+In the long run, updating one-off spaces may be less efficient and costly than upgrading and updating across the board.
 We understand that implementing a large technology sweep can be a costly and intimidating venture.
 But by partnering with FZ, we can help figure out a roadmap that charts out when and what needs to be updated so that you can avoid ad hoc impulses and ensure a long term AV success plan.